opengeospatial/ets-kml2/README.md

       <version>2.12-beta-r1667115</version>
     </dependency>

-In order to enable checking of assertions that may lurk in an XML Schema 1.1 grammar, the XPath 2.0 processor bundled with the Eclipse Web Tools Platform (WTP) is required.
-Unfortunately the Xerces schema processor does not use an official release of this component; instead, it uses a build based on the [`R3_2_maintenance`](http://git.eclipse.org/c/sourceediting/webtools.sourceediting.xpath.git/?h=R3_2_maintenance) branch.
+In order to enable checking of assertions that may be defined in an XML Schema 1.1 grammar, the XPath 2.0 processor bundled with the Eclipse Web Tools Platform (WTP) is required.
+Unfortunately the Xerces schema processor does not use an official release of this component; rather, it uses a build based on the [`R3_2_maintenance`](http://git.eclipse.org/c/sourceediting/webtools.sourceediting.xpath.git/?h=R3_2_maintenance) branch.
 This special dependency has also been published to the central repository: